 As an LSP, the Company will operate in a manner similar to an ISP.
-The Company will connect users to a wider network of Lightning Network nodes, and stable and secure payment channels.
-Part of the model requires Bitcoin for the nodes to operate.
+The Company will connect users to a wider network of their 19 Globally connected Lightning Network nodes, and stable and secure payment channels.
+Part of the model requires Company owned Bitcoin for the nodes to operate.
 In short:

-- 1. The Lightning Network rewards fees to companies that run Lightning Network nodes and transit the data, similar in concept to how the Bitcoin miners earn fees for processing blocks of transactions. - 2.
-The Lightning Network requires Bitcoin to be on these nodes in order to ensure that traffic is routed through these nodes. - 3.
-The more nodes the Company deploys, the more Lightning Network traffic the Company transits and the more fee rewards the Company earns. - 4.
-As part of the model, the Company is building out a significant number of Lightning Network nodes (deployed by through its SaaS), and these nodes require Bitcoin to function.
+- The Lightning Network rewards fees to companies that run Lightning Network nodes and transit the data, similar in concept to how the Miners earn fees for processing Blocks of transactions. - The Lightning Network requires Bitcoin to be on these nodes in order to ensure that traffic is routed through these nodes. - The more nodes the Company deploys, the more Lightning Network traffic the Company transits and the more fee rewards the Company earns. - As part of the model, the Company is building out a significant number of Lightning Network nodes (deployed by through its SaaS), and these nodes require Bitcoin to function. - The Company uses an AI script that has changed opening channels from a manual process into an automatic process using the AI script.